Navigation

 @Dave

-I'm an open hardware / software enthusiast with some experience in embedded Linux development.
-Searching for some comfortable tablet/smartphone experience without having to give my data to Google, Apple or any 3rd party "cloud" service.
+I'm an open hardware / software enthusiast with some experience in embedded development.
+Looking for some comfortable tablet/smartphone experience without having to give my data to Google, Apple or any 3rd party "cloud" service.

 Reputation